shaijyy/OpenCloaks/README.md

 # OpenCloaks
-a fully open source, indirect clone (more of a copycat) of Cloaks+

-in development :)
+a fully open-source, self-hostable, community-driven, OptiFine-supported Minecraft cosmetics protocol.

+in early stages of development.
+PoC and API documentation is available on this very repo :)